jamhall/s3rver/README.md

 [![Build Status](https://api.travis-ci.org/jamhall/s3rver.png)](https://travis-ci.org/jamhall/s3rver)

-S3rver is a NodeJs port of the excellent [Fake S3](https://github.com/jubos/fake-s3) server.

 S3rver is a lightweight server that responds to the **some** of the same calls [Amazon S3](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html) responds to.
 It is extremely useful for testing S3 in a sandbox environment without actually making calls to Amazon.

 The goal of S3rver is to minimise runtime dependencies and be more of a development tool to test S3 calls in your code rather than a production server looking to duplicate S3 functionality.